Co-President: Ida Mahmoudi, 3L

 Multimedia Director: Victoria Kayal, 3L

-Victoria is a 3L in the English Common Law Program, intending to complete an Option in Social Justice.
+Victoria is a 3L in the English Common Law program, intending to complete an Option in Social Justice.
 She completed her undergraduate degree at Dalhousie University in Environmental Sustainability and International Development.
 Victoria is involved with various equity-seeking groups within the Faculty including OutLaw, The Social Justice Caucus and UOWAL.
-She is also co-producing the Law School Musical for the 2017/18 year.
 In her (limited) spare time, she enjoys traveling, reading and knitting misshapen hats for her friends.

 Managing Editor: Angela Livingstone, 3L

 Angela is a 3L in the English Common Law program.
-While many areas of law fascinate her, Angela is particularly interested in examining the intersections between family and immigration law through a critical ethics of care lens.
-She is an unapologetic feminist, committed to revealing the lived experiences of women who interact with the legal profession, and the barriers these women face.
+Her research is focused on examining family law through a critical ethics of care lens.
+She currently works as an intern with D’Artois Mediation.
+She is also the English Executive Editor for the Ottawa Law Review and a Publication Officer with Global Affairs Canada.
+Angela is an unapologetic feminist, committed to revealing the lived experiences of women who interact with the legal profession.
 Angela was a stay-at-home mum for six years prior to starting law school, three of which were spent as a “trailing spouse” in Herzliya, Israel.
 She now lives happily in Ottawa with her husband, A., and two kids, Budsie and Pixie.